 Have you ever wondered why coffee is called Joe?
 Well, there are a couple of reasons.
 One is because it’s a beverage that’s taken by the average man, or rather the average Joe.

-Another school of thought has it that it was named after Joe (short for Josephus) Daniels.
+Another school of thought has it that the cup of Joe was named after Joe (short for Josephus) Daniels.
 As secretary of the Navy, he’d banned alcohol consumption, leaving American sailors with coffee as the only substitute.
 In return, the sailors sarcastically named the drink after him.

 For such a versatile drink, it comes as no surprise that it has dozens of other nicknames.
 These include Java, Jamocha, cuppa, cupped lightning, rocket fuel, high octane, jitter juice, and mud.